ECM Contracts: Contract-Aware, Versioned, and Governable Capability Interfaces for Embodied Agents: The ECM Contract Framework

-\subsection{Implementation Scope}
+\subsubsection{Implementation Scope}

-The prototype is implemented in Python~3.10 with YAML-based manifest parsing and a deterministic rule-based checker.
-ECM manifests are authored as structured YAML documents covering all six contract dimensions (see supplementary materials for examples).
-The contract checker implements pairwise and chain-level composition checking, upgrade classification with contract-delta analysis, and dimension ablation support.
-The compatibility checking engine operates as a standalone library that can be invoked by a registry service, a CI/CD pipeline, or a ROS~2 orchestration layer.
-Total implementation comprises approximately 1,200~lines of checking and experiment code.
+The prototype is implemented in Python~3.10 with YAML-based manifest parsing and a deterministic rule-based checker; ECM manifests are authored as structured YAML documents covering all six contract dimensions (see supplementary materials for additional examples).
+The checker implements pairwise and chain-level composition checking, upgrade classification with contract-delta analysis, and dimension ablation support.
+Total implementation comprises approximately 1{,}200 lines of checking and experiment code.
 The prototype assumes manifests are truthfully declared and performs lightweight static reasoning over contract fields rather than full formal verification; runtime monitoring remains complementary.